Oil wrestling is one of the most popular sports in Turkey.

 What Is Turkish Oil Wrestling?

-Although to the untrained eye it may look like a gay circuit party; it’s actually a sport known as oil wrestling or grease wrestling (Yagli Gures in Turkish).
-Oil wrestling, Turkey’s national sport, is a combat sport in which men douce their bodies in olive oil and then attempt to mount and pin their opponents, there’s no penalty for holding.
+Although to the untrained eye it may look like a circuit party; it’s actually a sport known as oil wrestling or grease wrestling (Yagli Gures in Turkish).
+Oil wrestling, Turkey’s national sport, is a combat sport in which men douce their bodies in olive oil and then attempt to pin their opponents, there’s no penalty for holding.